Forecast-it/handbook/README.md

 This is where we share what’s worth knowing about Forecast the company, our culture, our process, expectations, and our history.
 It’s a guide to understanding what people are talking about when they say “check Mission Control”, what Friday Fun is, why we use so many movie quotes, and hopefully everything in-between.

-Ohh, and if you're looking for information on fringe benefits or how to set up your workstation or where to find source code, this book isn’t it.
+Ohh, and if you're looking for information on how to set up your workstation or where to find source code, this book isn’t it.

 Making the best company helps us make the best product which is a guiding principle.
 As with everything here please do help keep these pages up to date!
 And by up to date, we're not just talking about misspellings and team changes.
 As each of us are part of this everchanging entity, this handbook should reflect real-world descriptions of how we work and operate.